 The kidney punch is permitted in Muay Thai

 If you didn’t know Muay Thai is one of the only combat sports, where the kidney punch is permitted.
 (See our article on the kidney punch if you want to know more about this strike.)

 In both boxing and MMA you are only allowed to punch to the front of an opponent’s body.
-No strikes to the back are allowed, which are where the kidneys are located.
+No strikes to the back are allowed, which is where the kidneys are located.

 Muay Thai and boxing also have completely different rule sets from each other.
-Here are the rule sets of each sport.
+Here are the rule sets of Muay Thai vs boxing.

 Muay Thai Rule Sets

 - Punching, kicking, knees, and elbows are permitted